 - 1. Gender Sensitivity: Students are sensitized and encouraged to work towards gender equity from a cross-cultural perspective.
 GAT annually organizes seminars, conferences, guest lectures, exhibitions, street plays, and literary activities that help in gender sensitization. - 2.
 Environment and Sustainability: A compulsory core course on Environment studies is included in all UG programs.
 Environment awareness camps, seminars, workshops, guest lectures, industry visits, and field excursions are organized.
 Environment Day, Earth Day, and Water Day are annually celebrated.
 GAT accords great importance to research in inter-disciplinary areas focused on renewable energy, environmental pollution, agriculture, education, and healthcare. - 3.
 Human Values and Professional Ethics: The curriculum has the following compulsory core courses in all UG programs specially focused on the development of human values and professional ethics.

 File Description Documents

+Upload the list and description of the courses which address issues related to Gender, Environment and Sustainability, Human Values and Professional Ethics in the curriculum View File

 Any additional information No File Uploaded

-Upload the list and description of courses which address the Professional Ethics, Gender, Human Values, Environment and Sustainability into the Curriculum View File